Get News & Updates Directly To Your Inbox

 If your average year involves visiting a doctor for an annual exam, a well-woman exam and a nasty cold, a CDHP may make economic sense for you over the course of the year.
 A CDHP is a health insurance plan with a high deductible.
 You pay a higher amount out of pocket before your insurance starts paying.
 While that may not be attractive to some people, some members with a CDHP actually pay lower monthly premiums than they do with a PPO.

-What comes with a CDHP?CDHPs are designed to encourage consumers to become actively involved in their health care decisions.
-Here are a few:
+CDHPs are designed to encourage consumers to become actively involved in their health care decisions.
+With a CDHP, you:

-What is an HSA and comes with it?High-deductible health coverage often pairs with having a health reimbursement account (HRA) or Health Savings Account (HSA) that can be used to help meet the deductible.
+High-deductible health coverage often pairs with a health savings account (HSA) or health reimbursement account (HRA).
+The account can be used to help meet the annual deductible.
 With an HSA you:

 If you decide the network of doctors and the price are right for you, you may choose to buy a CDHP during the next open enrollment period.
-Once you’re a member, you can log on to your personal account in Blue Access for Members (BAM).
-There you will find a place to ask all your health insurance questions regarding your plan, and someone will reach out to you with answers.
+Once you’re a member, you can log on to your personal account in Blue Access for MembersSM (BAMSM).
+There you will find a place to ask all your health insurance questions regarding your plan.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.